canonical/snapcraft/docs/debug.md

 and copy these new rules in, and retest.
 Remember that store policies may trigger a manual review for uploads of snaps specifying `security-policy`.
-Notice in many of the above logs, the recommendation was to use various `caps`.
-It is recommended that templated policy with caps be used whenever possible rather than generating your own custom policy.
+Notice in many of the above logs, the recommendation was to use various interfaces.
+It is recommended that templated policy with interfaces be used whenever possible rather than generating your own custom policy.